-It is not always that you will need to copy a file from windows to Linux or vice versa.
+It is not always that you will need to copy a file from Windows to Linux or vice versa.
 But at times when you are automating things or trying to achieve some copy functionality using a script, it is good to have a utility to do that.
 Here is where pscp comes into play.
-Using pscp you can copy file to/from windows and Linux.
-In this guide, I will go through the steps in doing the same.
+Using pscp you can copy the file to/from windows and Linux.
+In this guide, I will go through the steps of doing the same.

 Copy File from Windows To Linux

 2. copy the pscp.exe executable to the system32 directory of your windows machine.
 This folder normally exists in C:\Windows\System32 path.

 3. Open PowerShell and use the following command to verify if pscp is accessible from the path.